About us

 Frequently Asked Questions

-To adjust image size on a Macbook, you can use browser-based annotation tools.
-Upload your image, use available tools to resize or annotate it, then download the updated image.
+To change the image size on a MacBook, use online annotation tools.
+Upload the image, use resizing tools, then download the modified image.

-Yes, you can resize images online using browser-based tools on your Macbook Pro 16.
-Simply upload, make the necessary adjustments, and download your resized image.
+Yes, use online tools to resize images on your MacBook Pro 16.
+Upload the image, make adjustments, and download the resized version.

-You can adjust JPG, PNG, and WEBP images directly in your browser on a Macbook.
-Just upload the file you want to modify and use the relevant tools.
+Modify JPG, PNG, and WEBP images directly in your browser on a MacBook by uploading the image and utilizing the available tools.

-Drag and drop your image file into the editor within your browser, or use the file upload button.
-The tool supports JPG, PNG, and WEBP formats.
+Drag and drop the image into the browser editor or use the upload button.
+JPG, PNG, and WEBP formats are supported.

-Yes, you can customize annotations using color options and various tools for text, shapes, and drawing.
-Adjust settings before applying them to your image.
+Personalize annotations using color, text, shapes, and drawing tools.
+Adjust these before applying to your image.

-Once you've made your adjustments, click the download option to save the resized and annotated image directly to your Macbook Pro.
+After adjustments, click download to save the resized and annotated image to your MacBook Pro.

-The tool supports annotation of PDF files, but resizing is more typical with images.
-Upload your PDF to use other annotation features.
+You can annotate PDF files, but image resizing is more common.
+Upload PDF to use other annotation features.

-You can upload images up to 100 MB for resizing or annotation.
-Keep your file within this limit to utilize the tools effectively.
+Images up to 100 MB can be uploaded for resizing or annotation.
+Stay within this limit for optimal tool performance.

-Yes, the tool operates via browser, so it works on any Macbook model, including Macbook Pro 16, as long as you use a compatible browser.
+Yes, it works on any MacBook model through a browser, including MacBook Pro 16, with a compatible browser.

-No, the tool processes one image at a time.
-Adjust a single image, download it, and restart the tool for a new file.
+No, the tool handles one image at a time.
+Resize and download one, then start a new session for another image.

-Yes, when you download your image after annotation, all edits and changes are embedded in the file.
+Yes, all annotations and changes are saved in the downloaded image file.